Where does excess acidity come from?

 How does this tie into eczema / dermatitis?

 The short answer is this, you are dealing with inflammation that likely stems from acidosis or a by-product of.
-The skin is too a major organ, the largest at that, capable of malfunctioning like any other organ.
-Reducing the acid formation in the body, consuming more alkaline foods and nurturing the gut all go a long way to reducing the potentiality for outbreaks at the skin level.
+The skin is too a major organ, the largest at that, capable of stress like any other organ.
+Reducing the acid formation in the body; consuming more alkaline foods; and nurturing the gut all go a long way to reducing the potentiality for outbreaks at the skin level.

 What you should do…

-The short answer, barring any medications and food allergies that are contradictory, is consume fresh (not canned) fruits, vegetables, raw nuts and seeds while reducing the ratio of meats, grains (wheat, corn, oats, white rice), dairy, sugars and other beverages aside from green tea, raw vegetable juices and 64 oz of fresh water daily.
+The short answer, barring any medications and food allergies that are contradictory, is this: focus on consuming more fresh or freshly prepared (not canned) vegetables and fruits, while reducing the ratio of meats, grains (wheat, corn, oats, white rice), dairy, sugars and other soft drinks.

 Many alternative health experts recommend a diet comprised of more alkaline than acid foods.
-In the book, Staying Healthy with Nutrition, author Elson Haas, M.D. recommends a diet consisting of 70 – 80 % alkaline and balanced foods in spring and summer.
-For winter months, he recommends decreasing this to 65 to 70% of alkaline and balanced foods.
+In the book, Staying Healthy with Nutrition, author Elson Haas, M.D. recommends a diet consisting of 70 – 80 % alkaline foods in spring and summer and 65 to 70% in winter months.
+If you can do it, great.
+I feel however, attempting to apply a ratio as such to my diet, as accurate as it may be, just over complicates things.
+That’s why diets don’t work well for people.
+If it’s too much work, it’s easily abandoned.

 Stay tuned for follow up posts on this topic.